bumptech/glide/_posts/2017-04-17-generatedapi.md

    To use ``kapt``, see the [official documentation][14].

+#### Android Studio

+For the most part Android Studio just works with annotation processors and the generated API.
+However, you may need to rebuild the project the first time you add your ``AppGlideModule`` or after some types of changes.
+If the API won't import or seems out of date, you can re-build by:

+1. Open the Build menu
+2. Click Rebuild Project.

 ### Using the generated API

 The API is generated in the same package as the [``AppGlideModule``][4] implementation provided by the application and is named ``GlideApp`` by default.
 Applications can use the API by starting all loads with ``GlideApp.with()`` instead of ``Glide.with()``: